pypeit/PypeIt/doc/deimos.rst

 initially reducing the data without the standard corrections.
 See those docs for further details and note it has only been tested for the 1200 line grating and with redder wavelengths.
-Also, note that this script works only id the a mosaic reduction is not performed, i.e., the blue and red detectors are reduced separately.
+Also, note that this script works only if the mosaic reduction is not performed, i.e., the blue and red detectors are reduced separately.